 - A prerequisite course may be needed prior to enrollment in some courses within this program.
-Specific prerequisite requirements are listed in the Course Description section in the Course Catalog. - Students must submit Firefighter 1 and 2 certification to receive 12 credits for the FISC 102 course. - In the first semester, students will typically enroll in Freshman English 2, Emergency Medical Technician 1, and Introductory Algebra. - In the second semester, students will typically enroll in Fundamentals of Chemistry, Freshman English 3, and Emergency Medical Technician 2. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
-Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before he/she plans to graduate. - This program is subject to change.
+Specific prerequisite requirements are listed in the Course Description section in the Course Catalog. - Students must submit Firefighter 1 and 2 certification to receive 12 credits for FISC 100 and FISC 101 courses. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
+Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before they plan to graduate. - This program is subject to change.
 Students should consult with their advisor for program updates.